-Course credit transfers to CSU and UC.
 C-ID (Course Identification Number): HIST 130

-HIST 100H

-UNITED STATES HISTORY TO 1877 - HONORS
+HIST 100H UNITED STATES HISTORY TO 1877 - HONORS

-DEPARTMENTAL ADVISORY: ENGL 914 or eligibility for ENGL 015 as determined by the SBVC assessment process.
+DEPARTMENTAL ADVISORY: ENGL 015 or eligibility for ENGL 101 or ENGL 101H as determined by the SBVC assessment process.

 This course provides a general survey of United States history, including the use of selected primary texts, with an emphasis on political, economic, social, and cultural developments from the pre-Colonial period through the Civil War and Reconstruction period.
 This course is intended for students in the Honors Program but is open to all students who desire more challenging work.